Skills

 3. Use a non-slip mat: At the beginning, a mat can help prevent slipping while you perfect your technique.
 Some practitioners also find that training in a long-sleeve shirt reduces skin friction issues.

-Elbow lever variations to keep progressing
+Elbow lever progression: variations to keep advancing

 Straight bar elbow lever